AnasGamal/weather-journal-app/README.md

 # Weather Journal App

 This is a dynamic single-page web application that allows the user to input their zip code and feelings to generate weather data based on the zip code and save a record along with user input feelings.
 It utilizes an external weather API to retrieve weather data and dynamically updates the UI to display the returned information.
 The app also has a responsive design that can adapt to different screen widths.
+You can view the project here: https://weather-journal-app-l60u.onrender.com/

 ## Technologies and Dependencies